 It is not always possible to have your bananas totally ripe and ready for banana bread at all times.
-So the good news is if your bananas are not quite ripe enough to meet your requirements, this is what you must do.
-Turn your oven to 300 degrees, place your peeled bananas on a baking sheet, and bake in the oven for 20 minutes.
-Slowly cooking the bananas brings out their sweetness and flavour, and then you will be ready to make your banana bread.
+But the good news is that if your bananas are not quite ripe enough, there is a fix!
+Slowly cooking your bananas brings out their sweetness and flavour and, importantly, makes them soft enough to use n your banana bread!

-You can use a less than ripe banana, but overripe bananas are better because they are soft and sweet.
-If you are making a banana cake and using a food processor put all your ingredients into the processor to make a smooth batter, and once it is baked it will taste just as good as the cake with the overripe banana in it.
-During summer the bananas tend to ripen really fast, and you can keep them in the refrigerator.
+During summer, the bananas tend to ripen really fast, and you can keep them in the refrigerator.
 The outside skin will go black, but the inside will be fine for eating or making your perfect banana bread.

-The paper bag trick works if you have some time to wait, and the scientific explanation is that keeping the oxygen out of the bag makes bananas ripen faster, but you will require a few hours!
+The paper bag trick works if you have some time to wait.
+To accelerate the ripening of bananas. place them in a paper bag and store them in a cupboard.
+The scientific explanation is that keeping the oxygen out of the bag makes bananas ripen faster.

-Mash an unripe banana and freeze it for a few hours or overnight, then thaw it out in the morning and use it in your banana bread.
+Yes!!
+The freezer can be used to ripen your bananas overnight!
+Mash unripe banana and freeze for a few hours or overnight.
+Thaw it out, and you can use the mash in your banana bread.

-You absolutely can, and as you can see there is more than one way to ripen/soften bananas for baking purposes.
-If you have a big bunch of green bananas at home and you want them to ripen in a few days put an apple or a pear in the bowl with them.
-These fruits release ethylene and will make the ripening process a bit quicker, without being too fast.
-If you want the bananas to ripen really slowly, hang them on the wall on a Butcher’s Hook with the air circulating around them, and if it is not too hot in the room this will slow down the ripening process, and your bananas will remain green for longer.
+If you want the bananas to ripen really slowly, hang them on the wall on a Butcher’s Hook with the air circulating around them, and if it is not too hot in the room, this will slow down the ripening process, and your bananas will remain green for longer.